 DIETARY FAT: Fat found in the foods we eat is called dietary fat.
 Along with protein and carbohydrates, dietary fat supplies energy to the body.
 Monounsaturated and polyunsaturated fats are examples of healthier dietary fats, while saturated and trans fats and considered less healthy as they can increase your risk of heart disease.

 ESSENTIAL FATTY ACIDS: As their name suggests, essential fatty acids are fats that the body needs but cannot create itself; they must be obtained from food or by taking supplements.
 The two basic types of essential fatty acids are omega-3 and omega-6.
-Omega-3 fatty acids are found in picks like fatty fish, flaxseed oil, dark leafy greens and walnuts, and they can decrease inflammation and regulate blood pressure, blood sugar and immune function, as well as reduce the risk of developing type 2 diabetes.
-Omega-6 fatty acids are found in animals fats and in certain types of oil.
+Omega-3 fatty acids are found in picks like fatty fish, flaxseed oil, dark leafy greens and walnuts.
+They can decrease inflammation and regulate blood pressure, blood sugar and immune function, as well as reduce the risk of developing type 2 diabetes.
+Omega-6 fatty acids are found in animal fats and in certain types of oil.
 Gamma-linolenic acid (GLA) is a type of omega-6 that is found in primrose oil, borage oil and black current seed oil and has been shown to help with allergies, arthritis and some cancers.
 Both omega-3 and omega-6 fatty acids are types of polyunsaturated fat (see below).

 HDL: Often called “good cholesterol,” HDL stands for high-density lipoprotein.
 HDL works by carrying excess cholesterol that it finds in the bloodstream to your liver, where it is broken down to be excreted.

-HYDROGENATED FAT: Found in certain margarines and vegetable shortenings, hydrogenated fat is the end result of a chemical process that converts liquid fat into a semi-solid state, so that a product can have a long shelf life.
+HYDROGENATED FAT: Found in certain margarines and vegetable shortenings, hydrogenated fat is the end result of a chemical process that converts liquid fat into a semi-solid state so that a product can have a long shelf life.
 Hydrogenated fat is not considered part of a healthy diet, as it can raise the levels of LDL or “bad cholesterol” in your diet while lowering the levels of HDL.
 Partially hydrogenated fat may sound better for you than fully hydrogenated fat, but the opposite is true: Partially hydrogenated fat is just another name for trans fat (see below) and should be consumed as infrequently as possible

 LIPIDS: The scientific term for liquid and solid fats, lipids store energy, aid in cell and hormone development and help the body to absorb, transport and store certain fat-soluble vitamins.